Can the Ghanaian Church protest corruption instead of gays

 In this week’s warning to the government, Apostle Oyinah said: “the call to legalise homosexuality, LGBT, by some leaders of the Western world must be seen as neo-colonialism and must be condemned at the highest level.”
 If the Apostle had referenced neo-colonialism in any other debate, I would have agreed with him, but to mention neo-colonialism while seeking the oppression of another group is a non-starter.
 Those paternalistic pro-gay lectures from Western leaders are as annoying as they are frustrating, but they do not epitomize neo-colonialism.
 They are an admission they screwed up, imposing their rigid definitions of sexuality on us when they came with the Bible to oppress us.

 I also want them to stop, not because the calls are neo-colonialist, but because they give people like Apostle Onyinah, Speaker Oquaye and Moses Foh-Amoaning an opportunity to hate on the Ghanaian LGBTQ community who haven’t even asked for any rights.
 What people do with their genitals shouldn’t concern the state nor the church.
-Since so-called righteous people are not the ones who will burn in hell for how others used their genitalia, can they mind their sexual organs and leave the Ghanaian LGBTQ community alone?
+Since so-called righteous people are not the ones who will burn in hell for the sexuality of others, can they mind their sexuality and leave the Ghanaian LGBTQ community alone?
 Folks in the church argue that gays are a threat to our existence and African culture because they cannot have children.
 This would be true if gays didn’t live in African communities that survived for thousands of years before slavery and colonization.
-The fears would have been right if science wasn’t blowing our minds with test tube babies and 3D printing of body parts.
+The fears would have been right if science wasn’t blowing our minds with test tube babies and stem cell research.